 The alternative hikes are meant to be great, and in certain cases very challenging.
 They are cheaper than the Classic Inca Trail and don’t require so much advanced bookings – that’s because you don’t need a government permit for them.

 Here is a short overlook of the alternative hikes to Machu Picchu:

 SALKANTAY TREK – This 5 to 8 days hike goes all the way to Mount Salkantay, one of the most sacred ones to the Inca.
-It’s a very challenging hike as you reach a pass that’s at more than 4500 meters above sea level.
+It’s a very challenging hike as you reach a pass that’s at more than 4,500 meters (14,764 feet) above sea level.
 It ends at a train station near the Urubamba River from where you can ride the train to Aguas Calientes.
-For more information, click here or here.
+For more information, click here.

-LARES TREK – This 3 to 5 days trek starts in the lesser known small town of Lares and affords you stunning views of Mount Veronica and a multitude of other high-altitude lakes.
+LARES TREK – This 3 to 5 days trek starts in the lesser known small town of Lares and gives you stunning views of Mount Veronica and a multitude of other high-altitude lakes.
 It ends in Ollantaytambo.
-For more information, click here or here.
+For more information, click here.

 JUNGLE TREK – This 4 days trek is one of the most adventurous options as it includes activities such as rafting and biking.
-It ends in Aguast Calientes, from where you have to take the shuttle (or walk the trail) all the way to the entrance of Machu Picchu.
+It ends in Aguas Calientes, from where you have to take the shuttle (or walk the foothpath) all the way to the entrance of Machu Picchu.
 For more information, click here.

-VILCABAMBA TREK – This is the longest trek, as it lasts up to 14 days, during which you will walk a total of 97 km.
+VILCABAMBA TREK – This is the longest trek, as it lasts up to 14 days, during which you will walk a total of 97 km (more than 60 miles).
 The hike starts in Cachora and goes through the Apurimac River Canyon, from where you can access the Inca ruins of Choquequirao.
 It then goes through the Cordillera Vilcabamba and finishes at the train station from where you can catch a ride to Aguas Calientes.